isabella232/odyssey/packages/docs/type-test.md

   <dd>purple hat, not a twin, pointy mustache</dd>
 </dl>

-<p>Network of wormholes a still more glorious dawn awaits network of wormholes extraordinary claims require extraordinary evidence the sky calls to us Euclid.
-Network of wormholes invent the universe another world with pretty stories for which there's little good evidence hydrogen atoms a very small stage in a vast cosmic arena. </p>
+Network of wormholes a still more glorious dawn awaits network of wormholes extraordinary claims require extraordinary evidence the sky calls to us Euclid.
+Network of wormholes invent the universe another world with pretty stories for which there's little good evidence hydrogen atoms a very small stage in a vast cosmic arena.

-<h4>This is 4th level heading</h4>
+#### This is 4th level heading

-<p>How far away dream of the mind's eye a still more glorious dawn awaits explorations Tunguska event encyclopaedia galactica.
-From which we spring citizens of distant epochs the carbon in our apple pies Euclid dispassionate extraterrestrial observer something incredible is waiting to be known.</p>
+How far away dream of the mind's eye a still more glorious dawn awaits explorations Tunguska event encyclopaedia galactica.
+From which we spring citizens of distant epochs the carbon in our apple pies Euclid dispassionate extraterrestrial observer something incredible is waiting to be known.

 <ul>
   <li>Sun</li>